-But besides the warmer climate, there's also the simple fact that win or lose, Pro Bowl participants are paid for their participation.
-In fact, the share for the winning team in this year's Pro Bowl is $70,000, which is more than the players that lose Super Bowl LIV ($62,000) will receive.
+In a typical season, win or lose, Pro Bowl participants are paid for their participation.
+The share for the winning team in last year's year Pro Bowl (AFC) was $70,000, which is more than the players that lose this year's Super Bowl ($65,000) are set to receive.

-And $70,000 is certainly a nice payday compared to the $2,000 members of the NFC team got for winning the Pro Bowl in 1971.
-Even adjusted for 2020 dollars, that's just $12,700.
+And like every other thing that has to do with money related to the NFL, the amount Pro Bowl participants get these days has come a long way.
+Consider that in 1971, members of the NFC team that won the Pro Bowl were paid just $2,000.
+Even adjusted for 2021 dollars, that's just $12,851.
 Here's a breakdown of how the share for both the winning and losing teams in the Pro Bowl has changed since the AFC vs. NFC format was introduced in 1971.